adelowo/dotfiles/README.md

 # Dotfiles ( always a WIP )

+Currently using Zellij as a multiplexer and switched away from Tmux.
+ZSH, iTerm2, starship and Neovim

 I am making critical updates to my dotfiles.
 Why?

 - To fix organization.
 I started using Neovim in 2017 and i ended up with a